zchee/golang-wiki/SettingGOPATH.md

 * Click OK.

 ## Windows 10
-There is a faster way to edit `Environment Variables` with search
+There is a faster way to edit `Environment Variables` via search:
-* Left click on "Search" and type `env` or `environment`. select `Edit environment variables for your account`
+* Left click on "Search" and type `env` or `environment`.
+* Select "Edit environment variables for your account".
-* and follow step above
+* ... and follow steps above.